icopy-site/awesome/docs/awesome/awesome-microservices.md

 - [Service Discovery in a Microservice Architecture](https://www.nginx.com/blog/service-discovery-in-a-microservices-architecture/) - Overview of discovery and registration patterns.
 - [Testing Strategies in a Microservice Architecture](http://martinfowler.com/articles/microservice-testing/) - Approaches for managing the additional testing complexity of multiple independently deployable components.
 - [Your Server as a Function](http://monkey.org/~marius/funsrv.pdf) :small_orange_diamond:<sup>PDF</sup> - Describes three abstractions which combine to present a powerful programming model for building safe, modular, and efficient server software: Composable futures, services and filters.
+- [Microservices - The Journey So Far and Challenges Ahead](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8354433) :small_orange_diamond:<sup>PDF</sup> - Overview of the state of microservices in both industrial and academia.

 ### Talks

+- [10 Tips For Failing Badly at Microservices](https://www.youtube.com/watch?v=X0tjziAQfNQ) - A presentation at Voxxed Days by David Schmitz.
 - [Bla Bla Microservices Bla Bla](http://jonasboner.com/bla-bla-microservices-bla-bla/) - A talk at the O’Reilly Software Architecture Conference, April 2016.
 - [Challenges in Implementing MicroServices](https://www.youtube.com/watch?v=yPf5MfOZPY0) - A presentation at GOTO 2015 by Fred George.
+- [Mastering Chaos - A Netflix Guide to Microservices](https://www.youtube.com/watch?v=CZ3wIuvmHeM) - A presentation at QCon 2016 by Josh Evans.
 - [Microservices](https://www.youtube.com/watch?v=wgdBVIX9ifA) - A presentation at GOTO Berlin 2014 by Martin Fowler.
+- [Principles Of Microservices](https://www.youtube.com/watch?v=PFQnNFe27kU) - A presentation at Devoxx Belgium by Sam Newman.

 ### Tutorials